 The traditional “no”

-This is the traditional way to say “no” in French.
-You can safely use it with anyone.
+Non is the most common way of saying no in French and can safely be used it with anyone.

 In some situations, answering “non” can come across as rude though. so you may want to say “non merci” instead.